JackCSheehan/byte-script/README.md

 Byte Script is inspired by BF, but it is intended to be easier to use and understand, faster to execute, and produce smaller interpreter sources.

-Below is a tentative, work-in-progress list of Byte Script's instruction set:
+Below is a tentative, work-in-progress list of Byte Script's instruction set (Descriptions marked with asterisks are in early stages and may not be implemented or may be changed):

 |Instruction Code (ASCII)|Description|
 |------------------------|-----------|